 Tren Soller & Sa Calobra

-The other day trip we wanted to do but ran out of time is Tren Soller – a wooden train that travels through the mountains from Palma to Soller, followed by a historic tram that takes you to the sea at Port Soller.
+The other day trip we wanted to do but ran out of time for is Tren Soller – a wooden train that travels through the mountains from Palma to Soller, followed by a historic tram that takes you to the sea at Port Soller.
 The tram ride through the streets of Soller looks especially fun – like a little taste of Lisbon in Mallorca.

 I also found a tour company that, in addition to the train and tram, offer a boat ride from Port Soller to Sa Calobra, one of the most famous beaches on the island, all of which can be done at your own pace.
 Find all the details here.